ZoneMinder/zoneminder/README.txt

   was the only view available and no access to any camera views or configuration was possible.
 This bug is now fixed.

 o    New Languages.
 Two new language files were added.
-These allow ZoneMinder to use the German (de_de) and Polish (pl_pl) languages.

-o    Language File Format.
+These allow ZoneMinder to use the German (de_de) and Polish (pl_pl) languages. o    Language File Format.
 The format of the language file was changed to allow the specification of character set and locale as well as have more flexibility in the calculation of plural forms. o    Option Language.
 The prompts and help text for the options is now also available for translation.
 A guide is included in the language file to allow this if necessary.
 Currently language translations exclude the options settings as this is a rarely accessed area and contains a great deal of text.
 The new format allows individual options to be translated piecemeal as the opportunity arises.

-13.21.
+12.22.
 Release 1.17.0
 Language changes and other enhancements.

 o     Version  Numbering.
 ZoneMinder version numbers have  now changed.
-This is to allow more frequent 'point' releases which are  expected  to happen for instance whenever new  language files  are  included.
+This is to allow more frequent `point' releases which are  expected  to happen for instance whenever new  language files  are  included.
 Previously all releases had  the  same version increment so it was difficult to tell the significance